AppFair/appfair.github.io/index.md

 "Fork-Apply/Integrate-Release" (F-A/I-R) describes the stages of creating, developing, building, and distributing an app.
 The "Fork" and "Apply" parts are handled by you, the developer: a fork is created from the base [`/appfair/App.git`](https://github.com/appfair/App.git) repository, and in that fork you develop your app.
 Once you enable GitHub actions for your fork, your app will be automatically built and released whenever you push a semantic version tag to your fork's repository.
-Since this fork is completely under the control of the developer, the fork is considered "untrusted", in that the app binary artifact that is built and released has no security or safety guarantees.
+Since this fork is under the control of the developer, the fork is considered "untrusted", in that the app binary artifact that is built and released has no security or safety guarantees.

 To be included in the App Fair catalog (and thus be discoverable and installable in the the **App Fair.app** catalog browser app), the fork's release must be independently built and verified.
 This process is initiated by the fork's developer, who signals their desire to validate the release by creating a pull request (PR) from the fork's `/App.git` repository back to the base `/appfair/App.git` repository.